 Stabilization provides a safe environment to minimize withdrawal symptoms under medical supervision.

 The average stay is 15 days.
 Residents then transition to treatment as an inpatient or an outpatient.
 One option is the Rescue Mission’s residential aftercare program.

 “Ninety-nine percent of those in the Addiction Crisis Center have a problem with opioid or heroin use,” added Visalli.
 “It’s not primarily alcohol any more, like it was just a few years ago.”

-A person struggling with addiction must hit a crisis point to finally seek help, said Visalli.
+A person struggling with addiction must hit a crisis point to finally seek help and detox, said Visalli.
 “When a person hits that crisis point in his addiction, we know that recovery is very possible,” he said.

 Visalli shares Kelly’s story: “I was in jail again, thankful that the paramedics were able to revive me.
 I racked up a lot of close calls over the year and was well known by the ER.
 I was burning the candle at both ends, selling and using drugs 24/7, and almost died more than once.
 As I sat in my cell, I wondered what would happen if I didn’t make it the next time.
 Being in jail saved my life.
 I wasn’t about to tempt fate again; I needed to change.”

 And Ethan’s story: “I was in rehab so many times that my family stopped talking to me.
 But my mother was always there.
 She dropped me off at an ER or drug treatment center.
 My last visit to rehab was not by choice.
 It was that or jail.
 When she dropped me off, I vividly remember the look on her face as she turned to leave.
 I knew she was losing faith in me.
 I hadn’t been clean in a long time.
 At that point, I decided to change for good.
 Shortly after I graduated from the program, she was hospitalized with cancer.
 It was the last time I completed a program to get clean and sober.
 She said my sobriety was a nice gift.”